 Children with hearing loss love sports just as much as any other child!
 The fact that they wear delicate electronic devices that are HARD in or around their heads makes it necessary to protect them during activities in which a child could come into contact with something or someone else.
-Families remain the BEST decision makers for how to keep their children safe! Â The information contained on this page does NOT guarantee that a child will be harm-free when following these suggestions.
-(Supporting Success for Children with Hearing Loss will not be held liable for any damages or harm which may occur if any of the suggestions below are followed).
+Families remain the BEST decision-makers for how to keep their children safe!
+The information contained on this page does NOT guarantee that a child will be harm-free when wearing helmets following these suggestions.
+(Supporting Success for Children with Hearing Loss will not be held liable for any damages or harm that may occur if any of the suggestions below are followed.)

 Karen L. Anderson, Director